thgith/activity-tracker-app/README.md

 npm start
 ```

-You can now go to `localhost:3000` and test the application out.
+- You can now go to `localhost:3000` and test the application out.
-You can also test out the API in Postman at `localhost:7109/api/v1`, but you will
+- You can also test out the API in Postman at `localhost:7109/api/v1`, but you will
 need to hit the `/api/v1/Auth/register` endpoint first to be authenticated for the other routes.
+- You can go to `localhost:7109/swagger` to view the available API endpoints

 # How to Run Tests
 Go into `/Backend/ActivityTrackerAppTests`.
 Just click the test controls by hovering over the class/test methods.
 A couple of tests are broken due to some changes right now, but the layout will be basically the same.